Coronavirus: German company BioNTech says its vaccine is 90% effective | DW | 09.11.2020

-A vaccine jointly developed by German company BioNTech and Pfizer has proven to be 90% effective at preventing COVID-19 infections, according to phase 3 trials.
+A vaccine jointly developed by German company BioNTech and US firm Pfizer has proven to be 90% effective at preventing COVID-19 infections, according to phase 3 trials.

 German company BioNTech and its US partner Pfizer announced on Monday that early results from ongoing Phase III trials showed that their vaccine was 90% effective in preventing COVID-19 infections.